cojahoch98/black-scholes/README.md

 # Black-Scholes vs. Real Market Data: A DUOL Case Study

-A worked example of pricing real Duolingo (DUOL) options with a from-scratch Black-Scholes model — including the data problems encountered and what they revealed about the model's real-world limits.
+A worked example of pricing real Duolingo (DUOL) options with a from-scratch Black-Scholes model, including the data problems encountered and what they revealed about the model's real-world limits.

 ## Why This Exists

-Building Black-Scholes from scratch is a common portfolio project, but the formula alone doesn't prove much — anyone can transcribe five lines of math from a textbook.
-The more interesting question is whether the model's assumptions actually hold up against real, live market prices.
+Building Black-Scholes from scratch is a common portfolio project, but programming the formula alone doesn't prove much.
+The more interesting question is whether themodel's assumptions actually hold up against real, live market prices.

-This case study pulls a real options chain for Duolingo (DUOL), prices it with the model, and documents where the model matches the market — and, just as importantly, where and why it doesn't.
+This case study pulls a real options chain for Duolingo (DUOL), prices it with the model, documenting where the model matches the market, and, just as importantly, where and why it doesn't.

 ## Data Pipeline